MichaelHarrid/PHASER---GAME---Finding-Mom-/README.md

 Free to play and Anyone can play.

 # Platforms and Monetization
 This game will be a free web-based game with in game ads in .swf format.
-Therefore, it can be supported by most operating systems like Windows and Mac.
+Therefore, it can be supported by most operating systems like Windows and Mac..